 [Definition: information exchange package]

-An XML instance XML document that conforms to the conformance target defined by a c:IEPConformanceTarget element in the MPD catalog document of a model package description.
+An XML instance XML document that conforms to the conformance target defined by a c:IEPConformanceTarget element in the IEPD catalog document of a model package description.

 This term may be abbreviated IEP.
 Rules specifying this conformance target use the applicability code IEP.